A Calibration Framework for Inference with Partially Observed Data: Conclusion

-Several other extensions merit investigation.
-First, the current framework assumes a missing-at-random mechanism; extending the approach to handle non-ignorable missingness, where the probability of observation depends on the unobserved values themselves, would substantially broaden its applicability.
-Second, when the dimension of the calibration function $b(O)$ is large relative to the sample size, the entropy calibration problem may become ill-conditioned; incorporating regularization into the dual objective or employing dimension-reduction techniques for the calibration constraints could address this challenge.
-More broadly, the proposed framework provides a general tool for inference with partially observed data and can be adapted to problems involving data integration across multiple sources.
+Several extensions merit further investigation.
+First, the current framework assumes a missing-at-random mechanism; extending the calibration formulation to nonignorable missingness would substantially broaden its scope.
+Second, when the calibration function is high-dimensional relative to the sample size, the entropy optimization problem may require regularization or dimension reduction for stable implementation.
+More broadly, the proposed framework suggests that calibration can provide a common language for weighting, augmentation, and prediction in a wide range of problems involving incomplete or integrated data.